Close Menu

 Black Business Month: Confession, Celebration, and a Call to Action

-BLACK BUSINESS MONTH SALUTE: Mr. Joseph Haskins, Jr. co-founded The Harbor Bank of Maryland in 1982 and is the longest-serving CEO of a Maryland Bank.
+BLACK WALL STREET SALUTE: Mr. Joseph Haskins, Jr. co-founded The Harbor Bank of Maryland in 1982 and is the longest-serving CEO of a Maryland Bank.
 Mr. Haskins has an M.B.A. in Finance from New York University (Stern), a Masters of Liberal Arts from Johns Hopkins University, and a B.A. in Economics from Morgan State University.
 Mr. Haskins also holds a Banking certificate from University of Pennsylvania’s Wharton School of Business.

 (BALTIMORE – August 31, 2025) – I have a confession to make.
 BMORENews.com did not produce a Black Business Month event this year.
 Every August, Black-owned businesses around the country are front and center.
 Small businesses are the backbone of the American economy.
 And between COVID and the onslaught of the current administration in Washington, D.C., many new Black entrepreneurs have emerged — with sisters leading the way.